Altinn/altinn-notifications-email/README.md

 ### Running the application with .NET

-The Notifications components can be run locally when developing/debugging.
+The Notifications Email component can be run locally when developing/debugging.
 Follow the install steps above if this has not already been done.

 - Navigate to _src/Altinn.Notifications.Email_, and build and run the code from there, or run the solution using you selected code editor